 Outdoor Leaders create the magic at Wilderness Inquiry — leading life changing outdoor experiences for people of all backgrounds and abilities!

 Whether you're an expert or beginner in outdoor recreation and education (or not particularly outdoorsy at all!) there is a place for you at Wilderness Inquiry.
 Like participants, staff come from all backgrounds, skillsets, and interests, with one thing in common: we are all passionate about making the outdoors a more diverse, equitable, inclusive, and accessible community for all.
 With various program models, staff can enjoy working on extended trips across the country or spend their days working locally and returning to their own homes every night.
 Over the course of a single trip, Leaders will embrace many roles including educator, guide, leader and more.
-Seasonal positions are offered from March through October, with staff training dates available each season.
+Seasonal positions are offered from May through October, with varied staff trainings.
 Compensation ranges from $19-$24/hour for day programs and $182-$232/day for overnights/extended tours.
 Staff housing, meals on extended trips, and professional service stipends are also provided.
 If you're looking for a place to make friends, participate in cool experiences, get paid to spend time outside, and work with a crew of amazing individuals where you feel like you truly belong and make a difference, learn more about the Wilderness Inquiry community. |

 Take a virtual tour of the Wilderness Inquiry Apostle Islands Base Camp! • Inspiring personal growth, enhanced awareness of the environment, and community integration, Wilderness Inquiry adventures encourage people to open themselves to new possibilities and opportunities—and to each other! |